PDC-support/benchmarks-procurement/benchmarks/GROMACS/README.md

 The simulation length can be specified using either:
 - as the number of iterations with the ``-nsteps N`` option or
 - as the simulation wall-time in hours using ``-nsteps -1 -max T``.
-Note that benchmarks should be executed for sufficiently long time such that both factors external (e.g. processor temperature and clock throttle) as well as internal to simulation (e.g. load-balancer) reach a stable state.
+Note that benchmarks must be executed for sufficiently long time such that both factors external (e.g. processor temperature and clock throttle) as well as internal to simulation (e.g. load-balancer) reach a stable state.
 It is beneficial to exclude this short initial phase